Malcolm X at Sidi Gaber (short story)

 The train came to a halt at Sidi Gaber and Malcolm took his bag and walked out onto the platform.

-Omar recognized him, “Assalamu ‘allaikum, Mr. Malcolm X. Welcome to Alexandria.”
+Omar recognized him.
+“Assalamu ‘Alaikum, Mr. Malcolm X. Welcome to Alexandria.”

 “Thank you, it is quite humid.
 It feels like Miami.”

 “Well, it’s August.
-We also have a district here called Miami, by the way, so if you are homesick, I can take you there.”
+We also have a district here called Miami, so if you are homesick, I can take you there.”

 Malcolm laughed and noted this was his third visit to Alexandria that year.

-“Omar, brother, can I ask you a favour,” Malcolm said, “I don’t have time to refresh or check in, can you take me to a nice coffeehouse where I can organize my notes for a presentation I’m supposed to give in a few hours.”
+“Omar, brother, can I ask you a favor?”
+Malcolm said.
+“I don’t have time to refresh or check-in.
+Can you take me to a nice coffeehouse where I can organize my notes for a presentation?
+I’m supposed to give it in a few hours.”

-As they left the station, a throng of people surrounded Malcolm and asked him to autograph the day’s newspaper, the one where he was pictured with Muhammad Ali, but all the questions were about the boxer, not him.
+As they left the station, a throng of people surrounded Malcolm and asked him to autograph the day’s newspaper, the one in which he was pictured with Muhammad Ali.
+Yet, all the questions were about the boxer, not him.

 Malcolm smiled, “It’s fine; I get this often.”